Driver short name

 The intention is that with DXF_INLINE_BLOCKS disabled, the block references will remain as references and the original block definitions will be available via the blocks layer.
 On export this configuration will result in the creation of similar blocks.

-DXF files may contain 3DSOLID, REGION and SURFACE entities, which contain 3D modelling data in the undocumented Autodesk ShapeModeler (ASM) format.
+DXF files may contain 3DSOLID, REGION, BODY and SURFACE entities, which contain 3D modelling data in the proprietary Autodesk ShapeManager (ASM) format, a broadly compatible fork of the ACIS format.
 GDAL cannot transform these entities into OGR geometries, so they are skipped by default.

 ASMData: A binary field that contains the ASM data.